amd/MxGPU-Virtualization/smi-lib/docs/reference/amdsmi_py_api.md

 `XGMI`| xgmi events
 `ALL`   | monitor all categories

-`every AmdSmiEventCategory has it's corresponding enum subcategory,` <br/>
+`every AmdSmiEventCategory has its corresponding enum subcategory,` <br/>
 `subcategories are:`

 Subcategory | Field